LinuxJedi/AmigaRGBtoHDMI/Legacy/Amiga2000CPLDSlotV2/README.md

 Version 2 of this board is logically identical to version 1, but is designed to be easier to build and easier for the user to install.
 The Pi faces the rear of the Amiga so that the HDMI can be plugged directly into it and instead of wires it uses physical buttons.

-Version 2.2 has been changed to make the board smaller.
-It includes a fuse due to a few users misaligning the Pi, causing a sort between +5v and GND which in-turn caused the +5v line to burn.
-It also includes an optional LED to indicate there is power to the +5v line (that the fuse hasn't blown).

 **ATTENTION PI Zero 2W users**: You can now use a Pi Zero 2W with the CPLD RGBtoHDMI using 24th December 2021 release onwards.

 ## BOM